remkohat/dynamic_mta-sts.txt/README.md

 _mta-sts.<(sub.)domain.tld>.
 TXT	<TTL>	v=STSv1; id=<id>
 ```

-And when your MX records are changed you need to update the id!
+And when your MX records have been changed you need to update the id!

 ## _Example output_